sagemath/sage/src/doc/en/installation/index.rst

     Then go to the Microsoft Store and install Ubuntu (or another Linux distribution).
 Start Ubuntu from the start menu.

-    In an Ubuntu (WSL) terminal, type the following commands to install Sage from conda-forge.
+    Type the following commands to install
+    Sage from conda-forge.

     .. code-block:: shell